aaltomcc/cs-ej4101-fall-2019-038-starter/index.md

 # ABOUT

-I am a curious individual, in an ever-changing world, on a journey of understanding what makes the world go round.
+I am a curious individual, in an ever-changing world, on a journey of understanding what makes the world go round. <br><br>

 ### UNDERSTANDING COMPUTERS